First-seen neutron star collision creates light, gravitational waves and gold

 Science is a team sport, Kalogera said.

-When Virgo and LIGO detected the signal of the gravitational waves in August, an alert was sent out to observatories across the world.
+When Virgo and LIGO, working together for the first time in a collaboration of scientists across the world, detected the signal of the gravitational waves in August, an alert was sent out to observatories across the world.
 They embarked on a quest to pinpoint where in the sky the signal was coming from so they could observe it in detail, especially when they realized it was accompanied by a gamma-ray burst.

+They saw the bright blue explosion, which faded to a deep red.

+Astronomers, physicists, engineers and other scientists using multiple space and Earth-based instruments made this possible, from detection to followup observations.

 Any scientist involved in the seconds, days and weeks after this detection will admit that they've slept little since.
 To them, it is a once-in-a-lifetime discovery.